NYCPlanning/labs-geosearch-pad-importer/README.md

 - [Node.js](https://nodejs.org/) (with NPM)
 - An elasticsearch database at `localhost:9200` with the pelias index already created
 - Pelias API running at `localhost:4000`
-- Pelias PIP service with NYC whosonfirst running at `localhost:4200`.
+- Pelias PIP service with NYC whosonfirst data running at `localhost:4200`.
 PIP is used to lookup admin boundaries for each record before it enters the database.

-## Local development

-- Clone this repo `git clone git@github.com:NYCPlanning/labs-geocoder-api.git`
-- Install Dependencies `npm install`

-To download PAD data, use `PELIAS_CONFIG=./config/pelias.json npm run download` To run the importer, use `PELIAS_CONFIG=./config/pelias.json npm start`
+## Running the Script

+Refer to the README in [labs-geosearch-dockerfiles](https://github.com/NYCPlanning/labs-geosearch-dockerfiles) for more about running the script

+The importer has two main functions, downloading the raw data and running the import:

+### Download
+`npm run download` downloads the normalized pad data and stores in the data directory specified in `pelias.json`

+### Import
+`npm start` reads the downloaded csv and imports each row into the pelias elasticsearch database.

-### Simple Leaflet GUI
+## Simple Leaflet GUI
 To load a simple leaflet map with an autocomplete search control, run `npm run map-test` and point your browser to `http://localhost:8000`.
 This simple page expects the pelias API to be running at `http://localhost:4000`

-## Architecture

-{"Lay of the land" structure of the codebase, components...}

-## Testing and checks

-- **ESLint** - We use ESLint with Airbnb's rules for JavaScript projects
-  - Add an ESLint plugin to your text editor to highlight broken rules while you code
-  - You can also run `eslint` at the command line with the `--fix` flag to automatically fix some errors.

-## Deployment

-{Description of what type of hosting environment is required, and steps for how Labs deploys -- e.g `git push dokku master`.}

-## Contact us

-You can find us on Twitter at [@nycplanninglabs](https://twitter.com/nycplanninglabs), or comment on issues and we'll follow up as soon as we can.
-If you'd like to send an email, use [labs_dl@planning.nyc.gov](mailto:labs_dl@planning.nyc.gov)